Rachel Roberts (actress): Personal life

 Roberts was married twice and had no children.
 She first married actor Alan Dobie in 1955.
 They divorced in 1960.
 The following year, Roberts married actor Rex Harrison in Genoa, Italy.
 The marriage was tumultuous; Roberts and Harrison both drank excessively and engaged in public fights.
 Harrison later left Roberts and they divorced in 1971.
-Later that year, Harrison married British socialite Elizabeth Rees-Williams, Roberts' former best friend.
+Later that year, Harrison married British socialite Elizabeth Rees-Williams, Roberts's former best friend.